Robert Bates

 Bates’ uncle told Channel 6 News that Bates recently had been involved in some kind of an altercation at the convenience store.
 It had bothered Bates enough to mention it, but not enough to elaborate or report it to police.

-Riche said Bates was a mysterious person who led a very private life.
+Riche called Bates a mysterious person who led a very private life.
 In other words, Riche said, not many of Bates’ friends knew what he was doing.

-Since nothing was taken from the store, investigators said they have ruled out robbery as a motive.
-Right now, they have to rely on just a few seconds of surveillance video and any information they can get from the public.
+With robbery ruled out as a motive, investigators said they have to rely on just a few seconds of surveillance video and any information they can get from the public.

 “We believe that we’ve used what we can to assist us in the investigation and now we’d obviously like the public’s help in finishing up what we’re looking into,” Riche said.